 Dataset for Semantic Image Segmentation for Objects and Attributes

-Fig. 3 Extra annotation on NYU dataset (aNYU: Attributes augmented NYU Dataset).
-Attributes annotations on aPascal, CORE dataset.
+Fig. 3 Extra annotation on NYU dataset (

-Fill in a simple survey to let us to notify you when we have new update.
+Fill in a simple survey to let us notify you when we have a new update.

 aNYU dataset for semantic image segmentation with objects and visual attributes

 We have released this dataset (1449 Images in total, with train/validation split as follows.
-You can also random shuffle the 1449 images, and then take top 725 images for training, then 100 images for validation, and the rest 624 images for test).
+You can also randomly shuffle the 1449 images, and then take the top 725 images for training, then 100 images for validation, and the rest 624 images for the test).
 You can also use the AttriMarker tool to annotate other attributes you are interested in.

-(R:random value for visualization, G:object_class_id, B:attribute_id), for the generated annotation, first column is the region_id, second column is the object_class_id, from third to the later are the attribute_id)
+NB: R:random value for visualization, G:object_class_id, B:attribute_id), for the generated annotation, first column is the region_id, second column is the object_class_id, from third to the later are the attribute_id.

 CORE dataset for semantic image segmentation with objects and visual attributes